Dishes With Dad

 Instructions

-• Preheat the oven to 400°F. Grease a 10-inch cast iron skillet with oil, bacon grease, or cooking spray and place it in the oven to preheat.
-A square baking dish will also work.
+• Preheat the oven to 400°F. Grease a 10-inch cast iron skillet with butter, cooking oil, bacon grease, and place it in the oven to preheat.
+An 8-inch square baking dish will also work.

 • Add the cornmeal, flour, baking powder, baking soda, sugar, and salt to a mixing bowl and whisk to combine.